Armenian–Tatar massacres of 1905–1906: Analysis

 He stated that the Russian does nothing, it is the weakest, most powerless government in Europe.
-Its inertia is such that it is accused of having a secret and unavowed policy of setting race against race and of allowing those it considers its own enemies (the Armenians and the Tartars) to destroy each other.
+Its inertia is such that it is accused of having a secret and unavowed policy of setting race against race and of allowing those it considers its own enemies (the Armenians and the Tatars) to destroy each other.

 The French writer Claude Anet also wrote that he was certain that "for a long time a Russian policy was carried out in the Caucasus against the Armenians.
 They make the mistake of being intelligent.
 Nothing makes a despotic government tremble like intelligence.
 Against the Armenians, Russian policy has aroused the Tatars, who are not suspected of intellectualism."